Pets and Heat: How to Cool and Care for Our Furry Friends in High Temperatures

 In addition to basic tips for surviving the heat, we offer some tricks to make the high temperatures more bearable:

-- Walks during cool hours .
-Limit walks and physical activity to dawn and dusk, when temperatures are lower.
-Avoid hot asphalt, which can burn your pet's paws.
+- Walks in cool hours.
+Limits the walks and physical activity at dawn and dusk, when temperatures are lower.
+Avoid hot asphalt, which can burn your pets' paws.

 Arquivet Products for Summer